lmeadors/xppio/README.md

 		List<LineItem> lineItemList = new LinkedList<LineItem>();
 	}

-That would create this xml:
+That would create xml something like this:

 	<order>
 		<id>1</id>